Meet our team

 – Group Director

 After completing his Honours degree in Electrical Engineering at Southampton University in 1987, Roger went to work for Pirelli Cables in Hampshire as a Projects Engineer.
 Here, he was responsible for the development and project management of control systems for Power Cable Manufacturing Machinery, as well as upgrades to existing plants.
-During this time, Roger became interested in the emergence of the digital DC and AC motor drives, along with industrial communications networks – and attained membership of the IET as a Chartered Engineer.
-To progress his career further, Roger moved to Control Techniques in 1997 and worked for nearly 10 years in its design and applications division – designing motor control systems for a wide range of industries from food and beverage, to molten steel.
+During this time, Roger became interested in the emergence of the digital DC and AC motor drives, along with industrial communications networks.
+To progress this side of his career, Roger moved to Control Techniques in 1997 and worked for nearly 10 years in its design and applications division – designing motor control systems for a wide range of industries from food and beverage, to molten steel.
 After working for four years as an independent consultant, Roger joined forces with Steve Potter, forming Absolute Automation in 2010.

-Today, they head up Absolute Automation Group, comprising three distinct offerings: Automation Systems; Tension Control Equipment; and Robotics.
+Today, they head up Absolute Automation Group.
 Away from the office, Roger is an enthusiastic dinghy sailor and a member of the Shropshire Sailing Club.

 – Managing Director/Head of Robotics